 The University has a strong track record of successfully recruiting staff from around the world.
-We currently employ around 1,200 staff from the EU and a further 1,000 international staff.
+A quarter of our 12,000 staff are from overseas.

 We know from our history that world-class scholarship and research require the engagement and exchange of people and ideas.
 If you join us, you'll also be part of Manchester, a cosmopolitan, vibrant and friendly city.

 Hear from our diverse and international community of staff and students: